incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 = 2.0.1 =

-* Added Advanced settings tab.
+* Added an option to disable Pinterest's pinit.js JavaScript to avoid conflicts with other Pinterest plugins, themes and custom code (on new "Advanced" tab).
-* Added an option to disable Pinterest's pinit.js JavaScript to avoid conflicts with other Pinterest plugins, themes and custom code.
+* Tested up to WordPress 3.7.

 = 2.0.0 =